Student Rental Demand in Teesside: Is It Worth Investing Near Campus?

 The Risks

-What Makes a Successful Student Let in Middlesbrough?
+What Makes a Successful Student Let in Middlesbrough

-Based on our experience, the properties that perform best in the student market share several characteristics.
+The properties that perform best in the student market share several characteristics.

 Broadband is non-negotiable.
 Fast, reliable internet is a basic expectation.
-Budget for a quality broadband package and include it in the rent.
+Budget for a quality package and include it in the rent.

 Is It Worth It?